dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/how-we-style/3-how-we-style-our-python.md

 ---
-title: How we style our python code
+title: How we style our python
-id: 3-how-we-style-our-python-code
+id: 3-how-we-style-our-python
 ---

 ## Python tooling